esha622/python_projects/README.md

 Some of the simple questions to ask an AI assistant are:

-Hello
+Hello,
-What is your name?
+What is your name?,
-How are you?
+How are you?,
-Thank you
+Thank you,
-Good Morning
+Good Morning,
-Time now
+Time now,
-Shutdown
+Shutdown,
-Play Music
+Play Music,
-Open google
+Open google,
-Open youtube
+Open youtube,
-Weather
+Weather,
 Music from my laptop

 --- Ask button is used for voice commands.